Levator ani: Kegel exercises

 The Kegel exercises are a series of voluntary contractions of all the perineal muscles.
 Such movement is done in an effort to strengthen all the striated muscles in the perineum's area.
 They are often referred to simply as "kegels", named after their founder, Dr. Arnold Kegel.
 These exercises also serve to contract, among others, the ischiocavernosus, bulbospongiosus, and cremaster muscle in men, as voluntary contraction of the pubococcygeus muscle also engages the cremasteric reflex, which lifts the testicles up, although this does not occur in all men.
 Kegel exercises have been prescribed to ameliorate erectile dysfunction due to venous leakage and to help men control premature ejaculation and to treat urinary incontinence in both sexes.

 Puborectalis muscle

-The fibers that form a sling looping around the rectum are named the puborectalis.
+The fibers that form a sling looping around the rectum are named puborectalis (puboanalis).
 They arise from the lower part of the pubic symphysis, and from the superior fascia of the urogenital diaphragm.
 The origin of the puborectalis fibers is at the posterior surface of the pubis while their insertion is at the midline sling posterior to the rectum.
 The muscle band is innervated by perineal branches of the S3 and S4 nerve roots.

 They meet with the corresponding fibers of the opposite side around the lower part of the rectum, and form for it a strong sling.
 Relaxation increases the angle between rectum and anus, allowing defecation in conjunction with relaxation of the internal and external anal sphincters.
 Levator ani relaxation and rectal emptying is facilitated by anorectal straightening during squatting.